voxel51/hello-world-plugin-js/README.md

 ### `yarn` or `yarn install` fails

 1. Make sure you have the right version of `yarn` in your `PATH`.
 You can check the version by running `yarn --version`.
-If you have `corepack` installed (available by default in node v16+), you'll be auto prompoted to install the right version of `yarn` when you run `yarn` or `yarn install` in the plugin directory.
+If you have `corepack` installed (available by default in node v16+), you'll be auto prompted to install the right version of `yarn` when you run `yarn` or `yarn install` in the plugin directory.